-How to build a computer with free will
+How to Build a Computer with Free Will

 For free will, we add one more goal: to assert independence.
 The computer program is then designed to satisfy this goal or desire by responding to challenges to do otherwise.
 It’s as simple as that.
 Test it out yourself, the challenges can be external or you can generate your own.
 After all, isn’t that how you conclude that you have free will?

-In principle the program can be implemented in today’s computers.
-It would have to be sophisticated enough to recognise a challenge and even more so to generate its own challenges.
+In principle, the program can be implemented in today’s computers.
+It would have to be sophisticated enough to recognize a challenge and even more so to generate its own challenges.
 But this is well within reach of current technology.
-That said, I’m not sure that I want my own personal computer exercising free will though …
+That said, I’m not sure that I want my own personal computer exercising free will though…

-Mark Hadley does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.